 When we first got goats I was afraid they’d get out and be gone.
 All I read about and heard from goat owners was what escape artists they are.

-They are escape artists, but I’ve learned if you keep them happy and love them they usually won’t go anywhere.
+I’ve learned that if you keep them happy and love them they usually won’t go anywhere.

 At first, I panicked and thought they’d run for sure.

 Luckily they didn’t.
 I opened their gate, and they trotted right back in and have not attempted to get out since.

 I truly believe it’s because we spoil them rotten, and they are happy.

 The gate was left open accidentally another time and our billy just went to where the food is kept.

 After he got what he wanted, he went back inside.